fortiWeb-fortiADC/fortiadc-kubernetes-controller/README.md

 :bulb: Currently, only Helm 3 (version 3.6.3 or later) is supported.

 Helm Charts ease the installation of the FortiADC Kubernetes Controller in the Kubernetes cluster.
-By using the Helm 3 installation tool, most of the Kubernetes objects required for the FortiADC Ingress Controller can be deployed in one simple command.
+By using the Helm 3 installation tool, most of the Kubernetes objects required for the FortiADC Kubernetes Controller can be deployed in one simple command.

 The Kubernetes objects required for the FortiADC Kubernetes Controller are listed below: